 2.5 Capacity Release Procedures.
 ENA and PNM shall timely commence the procedures and posting required to effectuate the permanent capacity release specified in Section 2.1 such that permanent capacity release is completed no later than 5:00 p.m.
-Central Time on August 3, 2001.
+Central Time on August 8, 2001.
 PNM and ENA shall follow the procedures set forth in EL Paso’s tariff, including without limitation, all bid or notice deadlines, as they are required to be met in order to transfer and permanently release the Assigned Capacity, from the Commencement Date forward, from ENA to PNM effective on 5:00 p.m.
-Central Time on August 3, 2001.
+Central Time on August 8, 2001.

+2.6 FERC Capacity Proceedings.
+PNM acknowledges and agrees that El Paso’s capacity allocation procedures are under review by FERC at Docket Nos.
+RP99-507-000, RP00-139-000, and RP00-336-000 and the Assigned Capacity as specified herein will be bound by any modifications resulting from such proceedings which are accepted by FERC.
+In the event that such proceedings result in refunds of demand or reservation charges for the Assigned Capacity for periods prior to the Commencement Date, ENA shall be entitled to all such refunds and PNM will immediately reimburse ENA for any such refunds received by PNM.

-2.6 Regulatory.
+2.7 Regulatory.
 If a Regulatory Authority rules that the transfer of the Assigned Capacity, or any portion thereof pursuant hereto, is void or of no effect because of failure to comply with the laws or regulations applicable to such assignment, ENA and PNM agree to immediately take all actions necessary to effectuate the capacity release of the Assigned Capacity in compliance with such laws and regulations, as long as the economic basis of this Agreement to the Parties is not materially altered.
 Such actions may include, without limiting the generality of the foregoing, ENA's causing the Assigned Capacity to be reposted on the EL Paso electronic bulletin board and PNM’s rebidding for the Assigned Capacity after it has been reposted.
 If a Regulatory Authority rules that the transfer of any part of the Assigned Capacity is void or of no effect and ENA and PNM are unable to resolve the issue that gave rise to the regulatory issue raised by the Regulatory Authority, ENA and PNM agree that the Assigned Capacity shall be reassigned to ENA and any Party may terminate this Agreement with fifteen (15) days written notice to the other Parties.

 article 7 CONDITIONS